madprops/airc/README.md

 ---

+`allow_ask`: Array of nicknames.

-`allow_ask`: Who is allowed to ask questions to the ai.
+Who is allowed to ask questions to the ai.

+`allow_rules`: Array of nicknames.

-`allow_rules`: Who is allowed to modify the personality of the ai through rules.
+Who is allowed to modify the personality of the ai through rules.

 These can be set to: